boveus/hyrax-wiki/Hyrax-Development-Guide.md

 In order to do UI development, you'll want to load the Hyrax test app (`<hyrax directory>/.internal_test_app`) in your browser.

-This section assumes that you have generated the test app via `rails engine_cart:generate`.
+This section assumes that you have generated the test app via `rails engine_cart:generate`. **Note:** All the following commands should be run from `<hyrax directory>\.internal_test_app`.

+1. Open separate terminals for each of the following steps:
-1. Run SolrWrapper in development mode.
+   1. `solr_wrapper`: Runs SolrWrapper in development mode.
 SolrWrapper picks up configuration from the `.solr_wrapper` file.
 By default ActiveFedora installs a configuration file (to `.internal_test_app/.solr_wrapper`) that starts Solr on port 8983.
-   1. Open a terminal
-   1. `cd <hyrax directory>\.internal_test_app`
-   1. `solr_wrapper`

-1. Run FcrepoWrapper in development mode.
+   1. `fcrepo_wrapper`: Runs FcrepoWrapper in development mode.
 FcrepoWrapper picks up configuration from the `.fcrepo_wrapper` file.
 By default ActiveFedora installs a configuration file (to `.internal_test_app/.fcrepo_wrapper`) that starts Fedora on port 8984.
-   1. Open a terminal
-   1. `cd <hyrax directory>\.internal_test_app`
-   1. `fcrepo_wrapper`

-1. Run the Rails server in development mode
+   1. `rails server`: Runs the Rails server in development mode.
-   1. Open a terminal
-   1. `cd <hyrax directory>\.internal_test_app`
-   1. `rails server`

-1. View the app by opening [localhost:3000](http://localhost:3000) in a web browser.

 1. Optionally, if you want to use Hyrax's Administrative functionality, you'll need to [make admin users in Hyrax](https://github.com/projecthydra-labs/hyrax/wiki/Making-Admin-Users-in-Hyrax) from within your test application directory (`<hyrax directory>\.internal_test_app`)
    1. Register a new user, and then edit the `<hyrax directory>\.internal_test_app\config\role_map.yml` to include that user as a `development.admin`.
 For example: